SarthakJag/activ5-ble-sample-android/README.md

 # License

 Activ5-sample-android-ble-library sample source code is available under the Apache license.
 See the LICENSE file for more info.
-Please contact Activbody inc. when you use the library, a5bluetoothlibrary-release.aar, for commercial purpose.
+Please contact Activbody inc. when you want to publish your application using this sdk.